rbrandt1/MaxTreeS/README.md

 ### Edit parameters

 The parameters of the method are assumed to be kept constant.
 Therefore, values are assigned to them in code.
-The parameters of the method are assigned in the file `alg-stereoMaxTree/matching.cpp`.
+The parameters of the method are assigned in the file `alg-stereoMaxTree/index.cpp` in the region marked 'Parameters'.

 ### Execute the implementation